Water Quality Status

 Santa Cruz County has permanently posted eight creeks and lagoons due to impaired water quality (listed from North to South):

-The County is actively conducting surveillance for cyanobacterial toxins in Lakes, Lagoons, and stagnant areas.
-There are active cyanbacterial/algal blooms at several locations including Corcoran Lagoon and Pinto Lake.
+The County is conducts periodic testing for the presence of cyanobacterial toxins in Lakes, Lagoons, and stagnant areas.
 Please avoid swimming, wading and other watersports during a cyanobacterial bloom.
 When toxins are present, you could be inadvertently exposed by swallowing water, inhaling droplets or direct skin contact.
 Cyanobacterial toxins can cause rashes, skin or eye irritations, stomach upsets or other reactions.
 Pets are VERY vulnerable to toxicity and should be restrained from entering the water or drinking from the shore if a bloom is present.
 When in doubt, please stay out of the water.
 More information harmful algal blooms is available from:

 The California Environmental Protection Agency issued a FISH CONSUMPTION ADVISORY for fish from Pinto Lake to prevent potential exposure to mercury from the Lake sediments.
 The health advisory provides guidance on several types of fish including Black Bass, Carp, Goldfish, Sunfish and Bullhead.

-The annual California Department of Public Health (CDPH) quarantine of sport-harvested mussels will begin around May 1, 2024 through October 31, 2024.
+The annual California Department of Public Health (CDPH) quarantine of sport-harvested mussels is in effect through October 31, 2024.
 The quarantine policy applies to all species of mussels that are recreationally harvested along the California coast, including all bays and estuaries.

 The quarantine season is intended to prevent exposure to the marine biotoxins that can be associated with mussels and clams who feed on plankton along the California coast.
 The consumption of shellfish may cause paralytic shellfish poisoning (PSP) or domoic acid poisoning.